IFS Therapy Los Angeles

 Like their internal world finally makes sense.
 Like they’re not fighting with themselves anymore.

 IFS gives them language and structure for the things they’ve always felt but couldn’t name.
-And instead of being told to change their behavior or “challenge a thought,” they get to slow down, listen, and befriend the parts of themselves they’ve been at war with for years.
+And instead of being told to change their behavior or “challenge a thought,” they get to slow down, listen, and actually befriend the parts of themselves they’ve been at war with for years.

 I work with high-functioning adults who are intelligent and self-aware – but still stuck in patterns that don’t feel good.